const-ae/transformGamPoi-Paper/README.md

 # transformGamPoi-Paper

-This repository contains the code to generate the figures of our paper 'Transformation and Preprocessing of Single-Cell RNA-Seq Data'.
-The R package `transformGamPoi` is at https://github.com/const-ae/transformGamPoi.
+This repository contains the code to generate the figures of our paper 'Transformation and Preprocessing of Single-Cell RNA-Seq Data' on bioRxiv https://www.biorxiv.org/content/10.1101/2021.06.24.449781v1.

+The accompanying R package `transformGamPoi` is at https://github.com/const-ae/transformGamPoi.

 Each figure was created using an Rmarkdown notebook.
 To see the respective code and output go to
 * [Figure 1](https://htmlpreview.github.io/?https://github.com/const-ae/transformGamPoi-Paper/blob/master/scripts/heteroskedasticity_simulation.nb.html)